 For example:

-From the above example recovery of raw sugar will be increased 0.12 when compared to white sugar
+From the above example, recovery of raw sugar will be increased by 0.12 when compared to white sugar

 2. Recovery rise due to reduction in final molasses purity – In this case “A’ massecuite purity is remains low normally 2 to 3 unit higher than juice purity.
 Due to this it is easy to reduce “C’ massecuite purity.
 In raw sugar process the final molasses purity is normally lower than 2.0 units than sulphitation process.
 This results in increasing raw sugar recovery as follows

-Chemical Usage ( Revenue saving due reduces the chemical consumption in raw sugar production)
+Chemical Usage ( Revenue saving due reduces chemical consumption in raw sugar production)

-a) Sulphur consumption approximately 0.06 to 0.07% on cane in plantation white sugar process and it will be totally avoided in raw sugar process
+a) Sulphur consumption approximately 0.06 to 0.07% on cane in plantation white sugar process and it will be avoided in the raw sugar process

-b) Lime consumption % cane decreased approximately 0.05% to 0.07% in raw sugar process when compare to white sugar process
+b) Lime consumption % cane decreased by approximately 0.05% to 0.07% in the raw sugar process when compared to the white sugar process

 For example